Oxford Network of Peace Studies (OxPeace)

 The Oxford Network of Peace Studies (OxPeace) is a multi-disciplinary initiative to promote the study of peace, peacemaking, peacebuilding and peacekeeping at the University of Oxford.
-The OxPeace Steering Committee comprises scholars and students from a variety of disciplines.
-It organizes lectures, seminars, short training courses and conferences, alone or jointly with related organizations, and has held an annual Conference each May since 2009.
-OxPeace runs two maillists, one local to Oxford, the other worldwide, which publicize OxPeace events and other related notices.
-OxPeace is an affiliated programme of the Centre for International Studies in the Department of Politics and International Relations (DPIR).
+It organizes lectures, seminars, and short training courses in mediation and negotiation, and has held an annual Conference each May since 2009.
+OxPeace is an associated programme of the Centre for International Studies in the Department of Politics and International Relations (DPIR).
+OxPeace runs two maillists, local and worldwide, which publicize OxPeace events and other related notices.
+OxPeace looks toward the establishment of posts in Peace Studies, and particularly a Chair, at Oxford.

 The OxPeace Steering Committee comprises scholars, students and practitioners from a variety of disciplines.
 Members and advisers include professors Richard Caplan, John Gledhill, Andy Gosler and Federica D’Alessandra; Lord Alderdice, Dr

 Annette Idler, Dr Isabella Bunn, and research fellows and graduate students.
 The Convener is Dr Liz Carmichael (St John’s College; Theology and Religion).

 Patrons of OxPeace: Rt Hon Lord Patten of Barnes, Chancellor, University of Oxford; José Ramos-Horta; Rt Hon.
 Justin Welby, Archbishop of Canterbury; President Jimmy Carter.